 ESTABLISHMENT, EXERCISE OR DEFENCE OF LEGAL CLAIMS

 Occasionally, it may be necessary to process personal data and, where appropriate and in accordance with local requirements and legislation, to process sensitive personal data regarding the exercise and defence of legal claims.
-On this perspective, article 9 paragraph 2 f) of GDPR such processing when it "is necessary for the establishment, exercise and defence of legal claims in a judicial proceedings or whenever courts act in the exercise of their judicial function.”
+On this perspective, article 9 paragraph 2 f) of GDPR such processing when it "is necessary for the establishment, exercise and defence of legal claims in a judicial proceeding or whenever courts act in the exercise of their judicial function.”

 This may arise, for instance, in circumstances where we need to obtain legal advice in relation to legal proceedings or if we are required by law to retain or disclose specific information as actors in legal proceedings.